With more than 320 million monthly active users in 2019, now is not the time to ignore Twitter.

 “Riffle by CrowdRiff is a key social selling tool for my team.
 The app helps streamline engagement and the sales funnel.”

-With the average user following at least five businesses on Twitter, you don’t have to second guess if there are people interested in what you have to say.
+You never have to second guess if there are people interested in what you have to say on Twitter.
 They are out there.
 You simply need to find them.

 Hopefully, with the help of the five tools above, you can build your Twitter audience and, more importantly, increase engagement with your followers.